sdegutis/immaculatalibrary.com/app/model/snippets/data/2021-10-17-annual-retreat-exercise-1-the-effects-of-gods-grace-in-our-souls-should-make-us-more-grateful-and-loving-of-god.md

 archiveSlug: an-introduction-to-the-devout-life
 archivePage: '265'
 bookSlug: introduction-to-the-devout-life
+tags:
+  - Bible Commentary
+  - Doctors of the Church
+  - Exhortation
+  - Meditations
 ---

 > Consider the effects of this vocation, and comparing what you now are with what you have been, you will doubtless find in yourself a great change for the better.